Eames & Young Architectural Photographs

 After a series of impressive residential commissions, the firm undertook commissions for larger structures such as the Cupples Warehouse complex, the Lincoln Trust Building, the Art Building for the Trans-Continental Exposition in Omaha, and federal prisons in Atlanta, Georgia, and Leavenworth, Kansas.

-Eames became the first president of the St. Louis Chapter of the American Institute of Architects.
-In 1904, Eames became the first St. Louisan to hold the office of National President of the Institute.
+Eames became the first president of the St. Louis Chapter of the American Institute of Architects and, in 1904, the first St. Louisan to hold the office of National President of the Institute.
 Meanwhile, Young served as mayor of Webster Groves and eventually overtook Eames’ position as the president of the St. Louis Chapter of the AIA in 1909 and 1910.

 Eames died in 1915.
 Having never married, Eames was survived by his mother, five sisters, and one brother, the father of architect-designer Charles Eames.
 After Eames’ death, Young continued to practice and eventually formed an office in Chicago with Alfred H. Granger in 1917.